 To date, our activities have included grassroots community mobilization and awareness activities, social media advocacy, presentations, occasional qualitative research, and technical assistance.
-Currently, we are providing support for a student-led initiative to address hunger in impoverished youth as well as curriculum review and program evaluation for a local AIDS service organization.
+We recently provided support for a student-led initiative to address hunger in impoverished youth as well as curriculum review and program evaluation for a local AIDS service organization.

 As stigma literally kills, working to help eradicate misinformation, societal bias, and stigmatizing communication has been a passion of mine for some time.
 Although stigma exists in many forms, I typically focus on stigma surrounding race, disability, and HIV/AIDS status.

 There are many people and groups working tirelessly to dismantle stigma and foster greater acceptance and inclusion of marginalized communities in various ways; my current work in this area is largely been concentrated within the ACTG clinical research network as well as on social media platforms.
-Recent ACTG accomplishments include successfully campaigning for a revision of the network mission statement to remove stigmatizing language, securing an annual community address at the annual plenary, and obtaining approval to replace the antiquated term “subject” with “participant” in all official correspondence.
-I have also helped to augment community efforts to help eradicate stigma in various types of formal and informal communication, including colloquial speech, journalism, allergy and infectious disease research across the National Institutes of Health, and medical terminology in a few small ways including writing as well as short informational videos (such as this one that was published by Mark S. King of My Fabulous Disease and this one about disability self-acceptance from Project Mistag).
+Notable ACTG accomplishments include successfully campaigning for a revision of the network mission statement to remove stigmatizing language, securing an annual community address at the annual plenary, and obtaining approval to replace the antiquated term “subject” with “participant” in all official correspondence.
+I have also helped to augment community efforts to help eradicate stigma in various types of formal and informal communication, including colloquial speech, journalism, allergy and infectious disease research across the National Institutes of Health, and medical terminology in a few small ways including writing as well as short informational videos (such as this one about HIV stigmatizing language that was published by Mark S. King of My Fabulous Disease and this one about disability self-acceptance from Project Mistag).

 Several projects are in the works related to Autistic people of color, and as a co-editor of the first anthology on race and autism “All the Weight of Our Dreams: On Living Racialized Autism” (along with Lydia X. Z. Brown and E. Ashkenazy), as Chair of the AWN Network Autism and Ethnicity Committee, and as an individual I couldn’t be more excited.
 Our anthology has been included in the curriculum of several undergraduate and graduate courses as well as diversity and disability trainings.